hinto-janai/gupax/README.md

 ---

-**XMRig** is an optimized miner which lets you **mine Monero at higher speeds.**
+**XMRig** is an optimized miner which **mines Monero at higher speeds.**

 Both Monero and P2Pool have built in miners but XMRig is quite faster than both of them.
-Due to issues like [anti-virus flagging](https://github.com/monero-project/monero-gui/pull/3829#issuecomment-1018191461), it is not feasible to integrate XMRig directly into Monero or P2Pool, however, XMRig is still freely available for anyone to download.
-The issue is: you have to manually set it up yourself.
+Due to issues like [anti-virus flagging](https://github.com/monero-project/monero-gui/pull/3829#issuecomment-1018191461), it is not feasible to integrate XMRig directly into Monero or P2Pool, however, XMRig is still freely available for anyone to download with the caveat being: you have to set it up yourself.

 ***[More info here.](https://github.com/xmrig/xmrig)***